anikethulule/jenkins-to-github-actions-migration/README.md

 ## Project overview

-This **Aniket DevOps CI/CD Migration Project** is a hands-on project for learning how to move pipeline orchestration from a Jenkins server into a repository-native GitHub Actions workflow.
+This **jenkins-to-github-actions-migration** is a hands-on project for learning how to move pipeline orchestration from a Jenkins server into a repository-native GitHub Actions workflow.

 The project keeps the delivery goal unchanged: